 Solid-state drive (SSD) storage systems are sexy, blazingly fast, power misers, cooler in temperature, hotter in perception and costing less than most IT storage pros expect.
-But the question often arises as to which is
+But the question often arises as to which is the better buy: a hybrid SSD-HDD storage system or an all-SSD storage system.
+Both types of systems have unique benefits, so picking one over the other will come down to the requirements and organizational priorities for IOPS, throughput, capacity, functionality and, of course, cost.

 Hybrid SSD and HDD storage systems